The Dangers of Falling

 - Get rid of throw rugs and tack down loose carpeting or flooring.

-#8 If it’s icy or snowy outside, wear boots.
+- #8 If it’s icy or snowy outside, wear boots.
+You can also put ice grips on your boots.
 You can take your shoes with you and change once you reach your destination.
 Boots can be heavy and unattractive, but not falling on the ice is worth more than being fashionable.
+I also use a walking stick.

 How To Fall Safely